Designing the Car Tour Experience in Zoo Safari Parks

 A Car Tour Service in zoo safari parks

-Powered by self-driving technology, our product streamlines the safari park journey from planning through post-visit, creating a more seamless and enjoyable adventure for families and friends.
+Our concept streamlines the safari park journey from planning through post-visit, leveraging the self-driving technology to create a more seamless and enjoyable adventure for families and friends.

 Impact